How To Build A Quarterly Marketing Roadmap

 1. Set up your header and outline your quarterly goals

 Include a header with your company logo, name, the date the roadmap was created to make it easy to scan the basics.

-One of the main objectives of creating marketing roadmaps is to communicate how marketing impacts your high-level goals and align everyone in your company so you can work towards a unified goal.
-In turn, this gives each stakeholder a greater sense of purpose and encourages increased efficiency.
+One of the primary aims of developing marketing roadmaps is to describe how marketing affects your high-level goals and to unite everyone in your organization so that you can work toward a unified goal.
+As a result, each stakeholder has a stronger feeling of purpose and efficiency increases.